francabrera/ibmqx-user-guides/rst/full-user-guide/000-FAQ/000-Frequently_Asked_Questions.rst

 A qubit (pronounced “cue-bit” and short for quantum bit) is the physical carrier of quantum information.
-It is the quantum version of a bit, and its quantum state can take values of :math:`|0\rangle`, :math:`|1\rangle`, or linear combination of both, which is a phenomenon known as **superposition**.\
+It is the quantum version of a bit, and its quantum state can take values of :math:`|0\rangle`, :math:`|1\rangle`, or the linear combination of both, which is a phenomenon known as **superposition**.\

 **What is a superposition?**

 A superposition is a weighted sum or difference of two or more states;
-for example, the state of the air when two or more musical tones are sounding at once.
+for example, the state of the air when two or more musical tones sound at once.
 Ordinary, or “classical,” superpositions commonly occur in macroscopic phenomena involving waves.

 **How are quantum superpositions different?**